 All About Benjamin Moore Collingwood – Not Your Everyday Gray!

-If you’ve been paying any attention to Pinterest these days, you may have noticed that the shift is starting.
-The shift from cool to warm – the shift from gray to greige.
-Sure, it’s been sneaking up on us, but in my e-design adventures I’m getting more and more requests for greiges and warm grays.
-And right now, the winner winner chicken dinner HAS to be BM Collingwood.
+If you’ve been perusing Pinterest lately, you may have noticed that the shift is starting.
+The shift from cool to warm, from gray to greige.
+Sure, it’s sloooowly sneaking up on us, but in my E-Design adventures, I’m getting more and more requests for greiges and warm grays.
+And right now, the winner winner chicken dinner HAS to be Benjamin Moore Collingwood.

 What is a warm gray?
-Well, traditionally, gray is a cool colour with either blue, green or purple undertones.
-Once you add a bit of brown/beige to the mix, it becomes a warm gray (it’s actually way more technical than that, but I’m kind of a meat n’ potatoes gal here).
+Traditionally, gray is a cool colour with either blue, green or purple undertones.
+Once you add a bit of brown-beige to the mix, it becomes a warm gray (it’s actually way more technical than that, but I’m kind of a meat n’ potatoes gal here).

-So, now you have a warm gray.
-Well, just because you have a warm gray doesn’t mean you lost its cool undertone – and this bad boy decided to keep ONE undertone in particular…(moment of suspense, wait for it…)
+And just because you have a warm gray doesn’t mean you lose its cool undertone, no way – and this bad boy decided to keep ONE undertone in particular.
+Moment of suspense, wait for it…

 Collingwood has a soft, feminine, slightly purple undertone.
 Will your walls be purple?
-Well, if you have a north facing room and a hate-on for purple then it might make you twitch – just a bit.
-However, generally speaking, the purple is more about the softness of the colour, and really, one of the few ways to get GRAY without blue or green.
-But keep in mind, that given the WRONG influence, ANY gray can pick up a subtle blue or green.
+Well, if you have a north-facing room and a hate-on for purple then it might make you twitch – just a bit.
+However, generally speaking, the purple is more about the softness of the colour, and really, it’s a GREAT way to get GRAY without blue or green.
+Just keep in mind, given the WRONG influence, almost ANY gray can pick up a subtle blue or green.

 In this hallway, with dark wood flooring, Collingwood looks classic and soft…